richim96/xtream-ai-assignment/README.md

 All related assets are mapped via unique identifiers: the details can be retrieved from the training log, which is updated at each cycle.

 To simplify first-time usage, I included a ```.env``` file with minimal configurations.
 This ensures that the assets are saved in the correct place when you operate the tool locally.
-However, you can bypass it dynamically from the CLI (ideally, redirecting the assets to an external storage service):
+However, you can bypass these settings from the CLI (ideally, redirecting the assets externally):
 ```bash
 pdm run python scripts/run_ml_pipeline.py --help
 ```